Sharif Nazarov

-Sharif Nazarov (born February 2, 1946, Tajikistan) is Tajikistani football coach.
+Sharif Nazarov (born February 2, 1946, Tajikistan) is a Tajikistani football coach.

 Managing career

 As one of the most successful coaches from Tajikistan, he won the Tajik League twice with SKA-Pamir Dushanbe in 1992 and 1995; and with Varzob Dushanbe in 1999 and 2000.
 He won the Tajik Cup on three occasions SKA-Pamir Dushanbe in 1992, Varzob Dushanbe in 1999 and FC Aviator in 2004.

 Nazarov has also been the most successful head coach for the Tajikistan national football team, as he led the national team to a third-place finish at the 1993 ECO Cup and won the 2006 AFC Challenge Cup.

 Nazarov was appointed as the manager of Khayr Vahdat on 17 March 2016.